 Day part: Exact time of episode has been recoded into four day part categories.

 Case disposition: "Chemical dependency/detox" has been combined with "Psychiatric unit".
 Hospitals with combined chemical dependency and psychiatric units are included in the "Other inpatient unit" disposition category.

 Sample: DAWN employs a multistage sampling design for the selection of EDs for analysis.
 Stratified simple random sampling with oversampling in selected metropolitan areas is used to select the hospitals.
 DAWN's target sample frame consists of all non-federal, short-stay, general medical and surgical hospitals in the United States that have one or more EDs open 24 hours a day.
 DAWN cases are identified by the systematic, retrospective review of ED medical records in participating hospitals.
 Due to the volume of cases in some EDs, a sample of medical records may be selected for review.

 Time Method: Longitudinal

 Weight: DAWN includes a set of complex sample design variables to calculate estimates for the entire universe of DAWN-eligible hospitals in the United States from the sampled hospitals participating in DAWN.
 The primary sampling weights reflect the probability of selection, and separate adjustment factors are included to account for sampling of ED visits, nonresponse, data quality, and the known total of ED visits delivered by the universe of eligible hospitals.
-DAWN design variables include: variance estimation stratum (STRATA), primary sampling unit (PSU), replicate (REPLICATE), PSU frame count (PSUFRAME), and case weight (CASEWGT).
+DAWN design variables include: variance estimation stratum (STRATA), PSU, replicate (REPLICATE), PSU frame count (PSUFRAME), and case weight (CASEWGT).